Software Development for Startups

 - Verify that the product will gain traction with the target audience

-- Use an iterative development approach to establish the optimal focus area one step at a time
+- Use an iterative development approach to establish optimal focus areas one step at a time

 - Prove the functional performance of the product

-- Stay up to date with the ever-changing market tendencies
+- Stay up to date with ever-changing market tendencies

 - Gather a database of real users and early adopters

 For startups looking to develop successful applications, the key is in the planning.
 It is always useful to compile a list of desired features and functionality, and then set priorities for implementing each.
-It is advisable to start with a leaner scope, launch the product, and get feedback from users.
-Then the startup can decide whether to carry on with the rest of the desired scope, or make adjustments based on the feedback received.
+It is advisable to start with a leaner scope, launch the minimum viable product, and get feedback from users.
+Then the startup can decide whether to add additional functionalities to the product or make adjustments based on user feedback.